'... gave me the intensest pleasure'@stephenfry

 Dirac co-invented quantum mechanics and was the first to marry it to the special theory of relativity in this theory of the electron.

 3. Antimatter‘s Conceiver

-Dirac conceived half the early universe his head: he predicted the existence of anti-electron in 1931, a year before it was first detected, and foresaw the new world of anti-matter.
+Dirac conceived half the early universe in his head: he predicted the existence of the anti-electron in 1931, a year before it was first detected, and foresaw the new world of anti-matter.
 The physicist Werner Heisenberg regarded this as ‘perhaps the biggest of all the big jumps in modern physics.’

 ‘[Anti-electrons] are not to be considered as a mathematical ﬁction; it should be possible to detect them by experimental means’Dirac, lecture at Princeton University, autumn 1931.